-The estimated flood inundation extent that could occur as a result of a dike breach at the Eagle Valley Generating Station Ash Pond System is presented on Figure 5.4 - Estimate Dike Breach Inundation Map.
-The Inundation Map includes flood wave traveling information including peak arrival time, maximum water elevation, incremental rise, peak dam breach flow, time to peak, and inundation duration for various locations on the map.
+The estimated flood inundation extent that could occur as a result of a dike breach at the Petersburg Generating Station Ash Pond System is presented on the Estimate Dike Breach Inundation Map - Figure 5.4.
+The Inundation Map includes flood wave traveling information including peak arrival time, maximum water elevation, incremental rise, peak dam breach flow, time to peak, and inundation duration, for various locations on the map.
 The transparent orange and blue colored areas shown on Figure 5.4 represent the estimated maximum flood inundation extent.
-The areas of the map highlighted in transparent orange color represent an Immediate Impact Area and includes the Discharge Canal and other low-lying areas of the station adjacent to the ponds.
-The Immediate Impact Area has a very short flood wave arrival time (< 5 minutes) and the peak incremental water level rise can be significant; therefore, it is imperative that this area receive, if at all possible, preemptive warning of a potential dike breach should an incident or emergency event ever occur.
-The Dike Breach Inundation Areas represented by the transparent blue color are located further downstream from the Ash Pond System and are principally contained within natural water channels.
-Although, the water level is expected to temporarily rise as a result of a dike failure at the Ash Pond System, the peak incremental rise and flood wave arrival time are less critical.
-The flood wave arrival time is expected to be less than 30 minutes at the State Road 39 Bridge over the White River, which is approximately 4 miles downstream of the Ash Pond System.
+The areas of the map highlighted in transparent orange color represent an Immediate Impact Area and include the generating station, floodplain and adjacent railroad.
+The Immediate Impact Area has a very short flood wave arrival time (< 5 minutes); therefore, it is imperative that this area receive, if at all possible, preemptive warning of a potential dike breach should an incident or emergency event ever occur at the Ash Pond System.
+Also, the peak incremental water level rise can be significant within the Immediate Impact Area.
+The peak incremental water level rise for Dike Breach Inundation Areas represented by the transparent blue color is expected to be less significant because they are located further downstream from the Ash Pond System.
+The flood wave arrival time is expected to be less than 25 minutes at a location 1 mile downstream of the Ash Pond System.

-As a result of this inundation study, the maximum flood extent that could occur as a result of a dike breach at the Ash Pond System was determined to be within the 2014 FEMA Flood Insurance Rate Map boundary for Morgan County (Panels 144, 254, 255, 256, 257, 258, and 262).
-In other words, flooding that may be caused by a dike breach is expected to remain within the river's flood plain and will not inundate areas beyond the 100-year flood plain.
-This study has identified some residential and commercial areas located within the anticipated inundation area - along the banks of the White River - which are also located within the 100-year flood plain.
-This study has concluded that a theoretical breach of the Ash Pond System dikes will not impose any greater risk to loss of life or economic damages to these residential and commercial areas than risks already associated with a 100-year flood.
+As a result of this inundation study, the maximum flood extent that could occur as a result of a dike breach at the Ash Pond System was determined to be always within the USGS flood inundation map boundary as determined from the USGS Scientific Investigation Report 2015-5017.
+In other words, flooding that may be caused by a dike breach is expected to remain within the river's flood plain.
+This study also determined that no residential areas and critical infrastructure are located within the inundation area between the Ash Pond System and the State Highway 61 Bridge.

-Detailed back-up calculations that were used to develop the inundation map, including all assumptions, references, and supporting documents, can be reviewed upon request at the Eagle Valley Generating Station EAP office.
+Detailed back-up calculations that were used to develop the inundation map, including all assumptions, references, and supporting documents, can be reviewed upon request at the Petersburg Generating Station EAP office.